kvncn/XTank-A3/README.md

 TIPS FOR TESTING:

   -We have found it useful to move the first tank up a bit and then introduce the second client.
 When the tanks shots, it may take a second and/or require some clicking on keys

+EXTRA:

+  -We understand the reason for the latency, it is because we do constant read/writes, but that ensures we never have out of date frames on clients, even if there is latency.
+This also ensures our bullet doesn't need anything special to move (like perhaps constantly flickering mouse over the screen)